CollyneJumah/ChapChapSQL/readme.md

   - The main library will be updated to reflect all helpful contributions, and the contributors will be duly recognized.

  3. SPECIAL THANKS
- Thanks to partner Flavia Macharia for her continued support.
+ Thanks to my partner Flavia Macharia for her continued support.